LAST UPDATED: 3/6/26 – Guide to Hiking the Inca Trail

 Hiking the Inca Trail to Machu Picchu

-Hiking the Inca trail to Machu Picchu is one of this world’s most infamous hikes.
-Not only is the scenery that you encounter along the trail absolutely gorgeous, but the cultural experience of seeing some of the most well preserved Incan archeological sites makes this hike even more special.
-Hiking the trail to Machu Picchu is a great way to walk in the footsteps of the Incans and truly appreciate how amazing this journey was and still is.
+You get to see some of the most well-preserved Incan archeological sites in the world.
+Hiking the trail to Machu Picchu is a great way to walk in the footsteps of the Incas.
+This way, you can truly appreciate how amazing this journey was and still is.

 Day 1